anordal/shellharden/how_to_do_things_safely_in_bash.md

 * Correct: `` "`cmd`" ``
 * Bad: `` `cmd` ``

-While it is possible to use this style correctly, it looks even more awkward in quotes and is less readable when nested.
-The consensus around this one is pretty clear: Avoid.
+While it is possible to use this style correctly, it is harder: [Backticks require escaping when nested, and examples in the wild are improperly quoted more often than not](http://wiki.bash-hackers.org/scripting/obsolete).
+Avoid.

 Shellharden rewrites these into the dollar-parenthesis form.